DataDog/datadog-cloudformation-resources/datadog-monitors-downtime-handler/README.md

 # Datadog::Monitors::Downtime

 This resource represents a Datadog Monitor Downtime and is used to create and manage these downtimes.
-More information about Downtimes can be found in the [Dowintime documentation](https://docs.datadoghq.com/monitors/downtimes/).
+More information about Downtimes can be found in the [Downtime documentation](https://docs.datadoghq.com/monitors/downtimes/).

 ## Example Usage